 In the long term, implants are esthetic, functional and comfortable.
 Gums and bone can deteriorate around a fixed bridge or removable partial denture, leaving a visible defect.
 Damaged bone beneath bridges or removable partial dentures can lead to facial collapse as well as an unattractive smile.
 The loss of bone that accompanies conventional dentures leads to recession of the jawbone and significant facial collapse, making it difficult and painful to eat certain foods.
 Dentures can move around in the mouth affecting speech and social behavior.

-All-On-4® is another non-removable dental implant option designed to maximize the use of available bone with just 4 implants per dental arch.
+Same-Day Implant is another non-removable dental implant option designed to maximize the use of available bone with just 4 implants per dental arch.
 What’s most surprising to patients is that the teeth can be attached to the implants the same day!
 The patient comes to the office in the morning and leaves in the afternoon ready to smile, laugh and eat.

 In the long term, implants are more natural and easier to maintain than conventional dentures.